 Extensive additions were made to the castle between 1865 and 1873 necessitating the repositioning of the lights.
 In 1866, a new lighthouse which was called the Low Light, was built to replace the old Hurst Tower.
 The new lighthouse consisted of a white circular granite tower with a red lantern.
 This light was replaced in 1911 with a new Low Lighthouse, a red square metal structure standing on a framework of steel joists attached to the wall of Hurst Castle.
 The 1812 High Lighthouse was also replaced in 1867 by the 26 metre tower which is still working today.

 A major modernisation of Hurst Point High Lighthouse was completed in July 1997.
 Prompted by the growth in volume and diversity of traffic using the Needles Channel and following extensive consultation with the marine community, high intensity projectors were installed on Hurst High Lighthouse.
 These are exhibited day and night to mark the channel between the Needles and the Shingles Bank.

-Light rain on Tuesday and Wednesday, with temperatures peaking at 22°C on Sunday.Mostly cloudy starting in the afternoon.Today's Forecast
+Light rain tomorrow through Monday, with temperatures falling to 15°C next Tuesday.Mostly cloudy starting in the afternoon.Today's Forecast

 Photos from around the surrounding area